4. Variables¶

 [x = 0] -> x -> print -> [x = 1] -> x -> print

-, in this order, and in the same
+This will print 0 and 1, in this order, and in the same

 thread.
 Of course you can assign and re-assign any legal Python value, for